 Whilst the Vision-Mission statement may well ring true, the school's philosophy does not - we can only assume that this statement is aspirational!

-According to the 2018-19 inspection report, TPS currently educates 2,362 children from KG1 to Grade 12.
+According to the 2019-20 inspection report, TPS educates 2,331 children from KG1 to Grade 12.
 Student numbers vary from 200-250 per grade in the KG and Primary sections of the school to between 120 and 180 in the higher sections.
-All students are Filipino, as are all of the staff (108 teachers, 9 teaching assistants and 4 Guidance Counsellors).
+All students are Filipino, as are all of the staff (122 teachers, 15 teaching assistants and 5 Guidance Counsellors).
+There had been significant increases in staffing over the past year which have clearly contributed to the improvements.

 What about the curriculum?